How fear and shootings drive business for the gun industry

 But everything changed for Ruger — and the U.S. firearms industry — in 2020.
 The pandemic hit.
 People got nervous.
 Black Lives Matter protests and civil unrest filled the summer.
 And a presidential election loomed over it all.
 U.S. gun sales surged an estimated 60 percent last year to an all-time high.

 Ruger chief executive Chris Killoy called the sales boom “historic” and “ferocious” in an earnings call with investors on Feb.
 18. Company profits jumped nearly 40 percent.
 Killoy said he saw a connection between the year-long turmoil and the sales explosion.
-But he’d never seen it like this.
+But he had never seen it like this.

 “In my 30 years plus in the industry frankly, I think it's different than what we've seen in some of the past demand surges,” Killoy said.